earlyprint/earlyprint.github.io/eplab.md

 that capture complex rhetorical patterns.

 We provide two instances of
-the Linguistic Search tool: <a href="http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/">the first instance</a> queries a corpus of roughly 61,000 texts corresponding to EEBO-TCP Phases I and II; <a href="http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/am_ix/search/">the second instance</a> queries the smaller Phase I corpus.
+the Corpus Search tool: <a href="http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/">the first instance</a> queries a corpus of roughly 61,000 texts corresponding to EEBO-TCP Phases I and II; <a href="http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/am_ix/search/">the second instance</a> queries the smaller Phase I corpus.
 This smaller corpus is a more polished textual resource.</p>